Katello/katello/src/README.md

 # Katello Rails app developer documentation

-## What is documented?
+## What can be found here?

+YARD documentation is intended for developers.
+This documentation contains:

+- code documentation
+- high level guides to architectures and implementation details

+User documentation can be found on [wiki](https://fedorahosted.org/katello/).

+*Note:* older guides can be found on wiki, they have not been migrated.

 ### Guides

 - {file:doc/ForemanIntegration.md}
 - {file:doc/RailsReadme}
 - {file:doc/Graphs.md}
+- {file:doc/HowToDocument.md}

 ### Source